 There is a lot to do within Dublin itself, but sometimes, it pays to venture outside of Ireland’s capital and see the best of what this stunning emerald isle has to offer.

-This list of the best half day trips from Dublin showcases how much you can see of Ireland, even if you only have limited time to travel.
+This list of the best half day trips from Dublin showcases how much you can see of Ireland even if you only have limited time to travel.

-The Best Half Day Trips from Dublin
+The Best Half Day Trips From Dublin

 For a seaside break, take the DART suburban train from the center of Dublin just 25 minutes to the town of Howth.